 CYNIC

-A strict-only ECMAScript engine
+A strict-only, hardened-by-default ECMAScript engine

 Cynic.